top of page

 demo

-A few of my harpsichords including my first, 1983, and an old photo tuning four of my harpsichords for a performance of the Bach concerto for four harpsichords, one of which I played in the concert.
+A few of my harpsichords including opus 1, 1983, and a 1988 photo of four of my harpsichords for a performance of the Bach concerto for four harpsichords, one of which I played in the concert.

 fretted clavichord